-The Banaue Rice Terraces of the Philippines have been said to be like the 8th wonder of the world.
+The Banaue Rice Terraces of the Philippines have been deemed the 8th wonder of the world.
 They were carved from the hillside by the tribes people of Ifugao about 2,000-3,000 years ago.
-The tribes people did this with their bare hands and crude implements, without using machinery to level the steps where they plant their rice, which is what makes this wonder so attractive, aside from the fact that the rice terraces are still used today.
+The tribes people dug them out with their bare hands and crude implements.
+Doing so they created steps in the hills where they could plant their rice.
+The rice terraces are still used to this day.

-This is considered to be one of the greatest engineering feats of mankind, because if each one were connected end to end, then they would reach halfway across the globe or be 10 times as long as the Great Wall of China.
-It was not until only 13 years ago (1995) that the Banaue Rice Terraces were declared a World Heritage Site by UNESCO.
+The terraces are considered to be one of the greatest engineering feats of mankind.
+If each one were connected end to end, then they would reach halfway across the globe or be 10 times as long as the Great Wall of China.
+It was not until 1995 that the Banaue Rice Terraces were declared a World Heritage Site by UNESCO.

-Even though it is about 8 or 9 hours from Manila in a car, the Banaue rice terraces are known to be one of the most spectacular places to see in the Philippines.
-They have transformed the Cordillera mountains of barren stone into ledges that are fit to grow rice.
+Even though it is about eight or nine hours from Manila traveling by car, the Banaue rice terraces are known to be one of the most spectacular places to see in the Philippines.
+They have transformed the Cordillera mountains’ barren stone into ledges that are fit to grow rice.

 Pictures & Photos